 National Wildlife Federation

-Emily Fano is the Principal Investigator for RiSC 2.0 and Senior Project Manager of the program.
-In this role she leads on program design and management, partnerships and fundraising, provides input on curriculum, and co-designs professional learning workshops and special events.
-She also convenes the Climate and Resilience Education Task Force in partnership with WE ACT for Environmental Justice.
-The Task Force is comprised of educators, students, NGOs, and policymakers working to expand access to interdisciplinary, justice-centered climate education in New York.
+Emily Fano is the Director of the RiSC program.
+In this role she leads on program design, partnerships, adaptations, fundraising, and co-designs curricula, professional learning workshops and special events.
+She also convenes the Climate and Resilience Education Task Force in partnership with community volunteers.
+The Task Force is comprised of students, educators, parents, NGOs, and policymakers working to expand access to interdisciplinary, justice-centered climate education in New York.

 Alexandra Kanonik, B.A.